0mniscient/Discord-Themes/README.md

 #<font size="25"><b><DIV ALIGN=CENTER><a href="https://github.com/Chaotiic/Discord-Themes/blob/master/Themes/Discord%20Princess.theme.css">Discord Princess</a></div></b></font>
 <b>Description:</b><i> A theme just for princesses</i>
 <img href="https://github.com/Chaotiic/Discord-Themes/blob/master/Themes/Discord%20Princess.theme.css" src="https://a.pomf.cat/qtoppj.png"></img><br>
->WARNING: This theme is currently optimized for dark appearance settings.
+<b>WARNING: This theme is currently optimized for dark appearance settings.
 The light version works, but it is more prone to bugs and looks horrendous.
-In its current state, it is recommended to use the dark theme until further notice.<br>
+In its current state, it is recommended to use the dark theme until further notice.</b><br>
 #<font size="25"><b><DIV ALIGN=CENTER><a href="https://github.com/Chaotiic/Discord-Themes-and-Plugins/blob/master/Themes/Discord%20Reborn.theme.css">Discord Reborn</a></div></b></font>
 <b>Description:</b><i> A cold, dark & winter like theme.
 Darkened Discord's UI a bit and implemented a nice dark background image.</b><br>
 For <b>WEB</b> version of Discord only! <a href="https://userstyles.org/styles/125848/discord-reborn">Click Me</a><br>